Anton3311/FlareEngine/README.md

 `--api=<name>` - API to use for rendering.
 Only `--api=vulkan` is supported, which is also a default.

-`--vulkan-debug` - enables Vulkan validation layers and generation of debug names for Vulkan objects.
+`--vulkan-debug` - enables Vulkan validation layers and `--vulkan-debug-markers`.
+Disabled by default.

+`--vulkan-debug-markers` - enables debug names for Vulkan objects.
 Disabled by default.

 `--device=<type>` - specify a type of GPU device to use for rendering.
 Can be one of two: `integrated` or `discrete`. `discrete` is the default.